defund12/defund12.org/TEAMS.md

 - Is it _good enough_?
   - Does it have locale specific info?
   - Is the core statement in regards to defunding local police departments
-  - Add tag `[ready-for-pr]` and remove all other tags
+  - Add tag <kbd>ready-for-pr</kbd> and remove all other tags
-- Even though the issue is _good enough_ and you added the `[ready-for-pr]`, do you still think the email template needs work or editing?
+- Even though the issue is _good enough_ and you added the <kbd>ready-for-pr</kbd>, do you still think the email template needs work or editing?
-  - Add tag `[email-needs-work]` and leave comment on what the outstanding tasks are.
+  - Add tag <kbd>email-needs-work</kbd> and leave comment on what the outstanding tasks are.

 ## 4. Email Addition Development Team

-This team will pick up issues that have the `[ready-for-pr]` tag.
+This team will pick up issues that have the <kbd>ready-for-pr</kbd> tag.
 Issues should only be assigned to a developer for less 24 hrs to ensure emails get added to the site quickly.

 ### Responsibilities